 - Thick seams are especially noticeable in the thumb

-- Oversized thumb pocket
+- Oversized thumb pocket makes for a loose fit

 Love the visibility yellow color and the Profila Softshell material is comfortable, flexible and warm.
 Don’t let the oversized thumb pocket sway you as these gloves will do a great job keeping your digits warm on early-morning rides.